Resources

 Leaders and Discipline

-Something that was discussed earlier was the idea of discipline and how important it is in making a change like this happen.
+Something discussed earlier was the importance of discipline in making a change like this happen.

 As leaders, we have no one to blame but ourselves.

 Yet, you find that so many people complain that they have no time during the day or that their own problems are the fault of another person.
-People constantly assign blame elsewhere and never hold themselves accountable and take ownership of the reasons behind their lack of happiness or consistent stress.
-Or just that they simply aren’t doing what they want to do.
+People constantly assign blame elsewhere, never hold themselves accountable, and refuse to take ownership of the reasons behind their lack of happiness or consistent stress.
+Or just that they simply aren’t doing what they want.

-Yes, time is limited, but it is possible to create extra time for yourself to get more things done.
-In order to make this happen, you need to limit the excuses, hold yourself accountable, and establish discipline to try and enact positive change in your life.
+Yes, time is limited, but you can create extra time for yourself to get more things done.
+To make this happen, you need to restrict excuses, hold yourself accountable, and establish discipline to enact positive change in your life.

 It is possible.
 Get out there and do it!